 Savor the end of summer with a Whiskey Smash.
-Muddle together an easy honey-ginger simple syrup, juicy peaches, warm citrus and oaky bourbon, and toast to the last days of warm weather.
+Muddle together an easy honey-ginger simple syrup, fresh lemon and oaky bourbon (or your favorite whiskey), and toast to the last days of warm weather.
+They are perfect summer sippers — and easily customizable with whatever is in season.

 About this Whiskey Smash recipe